eworm-de/routeros-scripts/doc/check-routeros-update.md

 safe versions from a web server.
 The configuration goes to `global-config-overlay`, this is the parameter:

+* `SafeUpdateNeighbor`: install updates automatically if seen in neighbor list
+* `SafeUpdatePatch`: install patch updates automatically
 * `SafeUpdateUrl`: url to check for safe update, the channel (`long-term`, `stable` or `testing`) is appended
-* `SafeUpdatePatch`: install patch updates automatically

 Usage and invocation
 --------------------